Friday, 23 September 2011 15:25

-The bulk of last week’s questions and comments at the hearing seemed not really for the Planning Board, who are apparently only reviewing how the developers will offset or eliminate negative environmental impacts.
+The bulk of this week’s questions and comments at the hearing seemed not really for the Planning Board, who are apparently only reviewing how the developers will offset or eliminate negative environmental impacts.

 Residents who simply don’t want the project philosophically or aesthetically seem to be outnumbered and out of luck.
 The city has started building the ferry terminal – the public half of the public / private partnership which is based on RXR Glen Isle’s plans.
 The Planning Board is ready to vote YES or NO on RXR Glen Isle’s project.

 As far as residents who are concerned about the details of that plan, let’s start by recognizing that the RXR Glen Isle folks are running a business.
 They are not trying to hurt anyone.
 If their vision succeeds, it is hard to see how it would be bad for Glen Cove.